openlit/dokumetry-python/README.md

     api_key="YOUR_OPENAI_KEY"
 )

-# Pass the above `client` object along with your Doku URL and API key and this will make sure that all OpenAI calls are automatically tracked.
+# Pass the above `client` object along with your Doku Ingester URL and API key and this will make sure that all OpenAI calls are automatically tracked.
-dokumetry.init(llm=client, doku_url="YOUR_DOKU_URL", api_key="YOUR_DOKU_TOKEN")
+dokumetry.init(llm=client, doku_url="YOUR_INGESTER_DOKU_URL", api_key="YOUR_DOKU_TOKEN")

 chat_completion = client.chat.completions.create(
     messages=[
         {
             "role": "user",
-            "content": "What is LLM OBservability and Monitoring?", }
+            "content": "What is LLM Observability and Monitoring?", }
     ],
     model="gpt-3.5-turbo",